isabella232/InWeboActionNode/README.md

  * Header, with the fields enclosed by brackets [] replaced by your own identifying
  * information: "Portions copyright [year] [name of copyright owner]".
  *
- * Copyright 2019 ForgeRock AS.
+ * Copyright 2020 ForgeRock AS.
 -->

 # InWeboActionNode
+## Short Description
 Authentication node for ForgeRock's [Identity Platform][forgerock_platform] 6.5.0.1 and above.
+This node is used to integrate with [InWebo Strong authentication](https://www.inwebo.com/) solution.
+It can be used in 4 different ways:
+1. *PUSH*: this mode triggers a push authentication on the inWebo mobile app,
+2. *CHECK* : use this mode to request inWebo if the end-user has done the push action on her mobile phone,
-This node is used to integrate with InWbo Strong authentication solution.
-It can be used in 3 differents ways: 1/ PUSH : this mode triggers a push authentiction on the InWebo mobile app, 2/ OTP : this mode retrieves an OTP from the sharedstate and validates it with InWebo, /3 CHECK : .....
+3. *OTP*: this mode retrieves an OTP from the `sharedstate` and validates it with InWebo,

-**SHORT DESCRIPTION HERE**
+4. *VA*: Display inWebo's Virtual authenticator to the end-user for authentication.

+## How to
+### Deploy
-Copy the .jar file from the ../target directory into the ../web-container/webapps/openam/WEB-INF/lib directory where AM is deployed.
+Copy the `.jar` file from the `../target` directory into the `../web-container/webapps/openam/WEB-INF/lib` directory where AM is deployed.
 Restart the web container to pick up the new node.
-The node will then appear in the authentication trees components palette.
+The node will then appear in the authentication trees designer.

-**USAGE HERE**
+### Specific deployment instructions

+- inWebo dependencies - TODO
-The code in this repository has binary dependencies that live in the ForgeRock maven repository.
+- The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897).

-**SPECIFIC BUILD INSTRUCTIONS HERE**

-TODO
+### Usage

 **SCREENSHOTS ARE GOOD LIKE BELOW**